joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/050-Attacks.md

 ### Brute Force Attack

-A brute force attack uses every possible combination of letters, numbers, and symbols to guess a user's password.
+A brute force attack, also called as a known ciphertext attack, uses every possible combination of letters, numbers, and symbols to guess a user's password.

-#### Mitigations
+Mitigations:

 - Enforce strong and complex password creation policies.
 - Temporarily lock accounts after a certain number of unsuccessful login attempts.